-(a) Composition, Name of members and Chairperson The Committee functions under the Chairmanship of Mr. Ashok Sharma, Mr. S. Durgashankar and Mr. Anand Daga are the other members of the Committee.
+(a) Composition, Name of members and Chairperson Pursuant to the resignation as Managing Director Mr. Ashok Sharma ceased to be the Chairman of the Committee w.e.f.
+August 31, 2023.
+The Committee was reconstituted and the Committee functions under the Chairmanship of Mr. Ramesh Ramachandran, Mr. S. Durgashankar and Mr. Anand

+Daga are the other members of the Committee.